 Change your lights with the weather

-Automate your lights using IFTTT (If This Then That) to have the lights turn blue when it rains.
-You can also time your lights to turn on at sunset.
+Automate your lights using IFTTT (If This, Then That) to have the lights turn blue when it rains.
+IFTTT pulls in weather data and can automatically change your lights based on what’s going on outside.
+You can also use it to automate your lights to turn on at sunset.

 Control your lights at your bedside

-Using the Hue Tap or Hue dimmer switch with its removable remote, you can turn off the lights with a quick tap.
-These are also great at the entrance of bedrooms and living rooms as versatile wall switches because you can program them with a few of your favorite presets.
+Using the Hue Tap or Hue dimmer switch with its removable remote, you can turn the lights on or off with a quick tap.
+These are also great at the entrance of bedrooms and living rooms as versatile wall switches.

 Connect with XBOX One